jupyterlab/extension-examples/main-menu/README.md

 # Menus

-> Add a Menu in to the main app.
+> Add a Menu to the main app.

 ![New Menu](preview.png)